lewagon/dotfiles/01-Ruby/02-Flow-Array/README.md

 A simple challenge to sum integers using `while` and `for` loops.

-**Important**: don't spend too much time on the recursive solution (the 3rd method) because it's quite tricky.
-Go on to the next challenges even if your tests failed on the recursion.

 #### `02-Sorting-the-wagon`

 A challenge on basic array manipulation, where you'll have to: